datacentricdesign/iob22/assignments/05-covid-dashboard/step1.md

 Why this choice?
 It is a free, registration free and easy to use API which enables our dashboard to show the latest data.
 It would not work for a product because there is a limitation to the free service, such as how many times we can request the data within one day.
 However, it perfectly fits our prototyping needs.

 How to get started?
 On the front page towards the bottom, there is a [documentation](https://documenter.getpostman.com/view/10808728/SzS8rjbc) link.
 It looks like a good place to start.
-We land on a `Postman` page, which is a tool for developing and documenting APIs.
+We land on a page of platform called `Postman` , which is a tool for developing and documenting APIs.

 In this assignment, we focus on two APIs: the `/summary` and the `/countries`.
 From the `/summary` API, we can extract the total number of cases per country up to now (the bar chart of our dashboard on the right) and the total of new cases in the last 24 hours (the pie chart on the left).